Picsart: Platform and community

 Picsart combines creation tools with social features, including user profiles and interest-based communities.
-In 2023 the company launched "Spaces," topic-based groups that organise collaborative creation and content discovery within the app.
+In 2023, the company launched "Spaces," topic-based groups that organize collaborative creation and content discovery within the app.

 Developer platform

 In 2022 Picsart launched "Picsart for Developers", an API and SDK programme that allows third parties to embed editing and generative features into their own products on a usage-based pricing model.

 Funding

 As of August 2021, the company had received $195 million in cumulative venture funding from Sequoia Capital, Insight Partners, and others, giving it a reported post-money valuation of roughly $1.5 billion.

 History

 2011–2014

 Picsart was founded in November 2011 by Armenian entrepreneur Hovhannes Avoyan with engineers Artavazd Mehrabyan and Mikayel Vardanyan; the first app launched on Android later that year.
 The company released an iOS version for iPhone in January 2013 and expanded to iPad in mid-2013.
 In 2014 Picsart added support for Windows platforms, including Windows Phone and Windows 8.1 PCs and tablets.